 If your publisher sells rights, your share of the advance from those deals will firstly go towards earning out the advance they paid you.
 Once that’s earned out, your share will be paid to you, with your publisher taking 15%-25%, and your agency taking their commission too.

 It's usually recommended you try to retain as many rights as you can because some (maybe most?) publishers just don't do much at all with all the rights they have.
-It will depend on which publisher you go with.
+This is changing though so have a chat to see what your publisher does with its rights.
 If you have an agent, this is something they can advise on.
 Sometimes it's hard to turn a worldwide rights deals down though, especially with the larger publishers who will offer World All Language or nothing.
 So it’s something you need to consider and discuss with your agent if you have one before you accept an offer.

 If you don't have an agent, contact the publisher's other authors to learn about their experiences when it comes to world rights.
 Ask the offering publisher pertinent questions too: do they have a rights team?
 Will they do all they can to sell your worldwide rights?
 Will your book be taken to the main book fairs?
 Can they point you in the direction of one of their authors who did really well when it came to those world rights?

 On top of all of this, you have to think about taxes.
 It’s a complicated beast and there are many considerations to take into account when it comes to overseas tax.
-But an agent will always do their best to help you navigate all that!
+But an agent or your publisher's rights team should do their best to help you navigate all that!

 What about royalties if I earn my advance out?